-It’s not uncommon to be self-conscious about weight and body image, but some youth take these concerns to the extreme.
+It’s not uncommon to be self-conscious about weight and body image, but some children and teens take these concerns to the extreme.
 Your child may have developed abnormal eating habits or adopted unhealthy weight loss methods, such as starvation, also known as anorexia; binge eating; binging and purging, known as bulimia; and compulsive exercising.
-These habits constitute serious health problems, but research indicates that the earlier the treatment, the better the chance for a full recovery.
+These habits constitute serious health problems, but research indicates that the earlier the treatment is started, the better the chance for a full recovery.

-Following an initial telephone screening, adolescents with suspected eating disorders and their families are referred to a member of our expert team.
+After an initial telephone screening, adolescents with suspected eating disorders and their families are referred to a member of our expert team.
 This specialist talks with your child to establish an accurate diagnosis.
-Your child may be sent for bloodwork, physical examination, and nutritional evaluation.
+Your child may be sent for blood work, physical examination, and nutritional evaluation.

 Upon completion of the evaluation, a feedback session is held to review the findings and discuss treatment recommendations.

 Although specific treatment goals are tailored to individuals, they generally focus on re-establishing healthy eating habits, weight, and body image.
 Treatment goals address self-esteem, school stress, friendships, and family relationships with an emphasis on building adaptive strategies and coping skills.
-Our group are experts at using family-based therapy, known as the Maudsley approach, for the treatment of anorexia
+We have expertise in using family-based therapy, known as the Maudsley approach, for the treatment of anorexia.

 Eating disorders commonly occur at the same time as other psychiatric disorders, including depression, obsessive–compulsive disorder, substance abuse, and anxiety disorders.
 Treatment is provided for these and other coexisting psychiatric diagnoses.

-Parents are seen as allies in the treatment of their child or teen.
-Coordinating care with the youngster's primary care physician is also included as needed.
+As parents, you are considered allies in the treatment of your child.
+Coordinating care with your child’s primary care physician is also included as needed.

-This four-week group is open to adolescent girls age 14 to 18.
+This 4-week group is open to girls age 14 to 18.
 We focus on enhancing body satisfaction, reducing the risk of developing an eating disorder, and boosting school and social functioning.